andrey-moura/uva-lang/README.md

 # Examples

-If you want to run a sample, try:
+If you want to run examples, try:

 ```sh
     uva examples/minimal.uva